awsdocs/amazon-kendra-developer-guide/doc_source/data-source-workdocs.md

 --------

-# Using an Amazon WorkDocs data source<a name="data-source-workdocs"></a>
+# Amazon WorkDocs<a name="data-source-workdocs"></a>

 Amazon WorkDocs is a secure content collaboration service for creating, editing, storing, and sharing content\.
-If you are a Amazon WorkDocs user, you can use Amazon Kendra to index your Amazon WorkDocs data source\.
+You can use Amazon Kendra to index your Amazon WorkDocs data source\.

 You can connect Amazon Kendra to your Amazon WorkDocs data source using the [Amazon Kendra console](https://console.aws.amazon.com/kendra/) and the [WorkDocsConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_WorkDocsConfiguration.html) API\.